Health Protection (Coronavirus, Restrictions) (No. 2) (England) Regulations 2020: Business closures

 The previous list of businesses required to close was revoked and re-enacted, with fewer restrictions.
 The only businesses that were still completely barred from re-opening were nightclubs, dance halls, bowling alleys, discotheques; sexual entertainment venues; casinos; nail bars and tanning booths; spas and beauty salons (except hairdressers); massage parlours, tattoo parlours and body piercing services; indoor and outdoor swimming pools; and indoor skating rinks, play areas, gyms, sports courts, and fitness and dance studios.
 Some exceptions were made for elite athletes, and professional dancers and choreographers.
 Most trade shows, exhibitions and conferences were still not permitted.

 Premises previously forced to close but which were permitted under the regulations to re-open (unless they offered services mentioned in the list above) included cafes, bars, pubs; theatres, concert halls, cinemas, museums, galleries, leisure and entertainment venues; social clubs, bingo halls; hairdressers; funfairs, theme parks, model villages; outdoor skating rinks, play areas, gyms and sports courts; indoor attractions at heritage sites, farms, zoos and safari parks; and libraries.
 Places of worship could re-open generally and were no longer, as previously, restricted to opening for private prayer.

 Government guidance

-Although the regulations allowed theatres and concert halls to re-open, separate non-enforceable government guidance published 3 July 2020 stated, "At this time, venues should not permit live performances, including drama, comedy and music, to take place in front of a live audience.
+Although the regulations allowed theatres and concert halls to re-open, separate non-enforceable government guidance published on 3 July 2020 stated, "At this time, venues should not permit live performances, including drama, comedy and music, to take place in front of a live audience.
 This is important to mitigate the risks of aerosol transmission – from either the performer(s) or their audience."